Blaine Community Orchards for Resources and Education

 Unless noted, all workshops are FREE!
 NOW with TWO Locations

 Blaine Library in Blaine.
-Link Blaine Sr/Community Center Link
+Link Blaine Community/Senior Center Link

-BookWorm Bins for Sale, benefit the Friends of the Blaine Library - link for more info - You can now buy a Gift Certficate for a BookWorm Bin, which simplifies the giving (and wrapping) process!!
+BookWorm Bins for Sale to benefit the Friends of the Blaine Library - link for more info - You can now buy a Gift Certficate for a BookWorm Bin, which simplifies the giving (and wrapping) process!!

 Color drawing of worms in BookWorm bin with books - LINK to Flyer with information

-Garden-Spot-Nursery-Logo Garden Spot Nursery is now carrying the WCLS/Blaine Library Bookworm Bins.
+Garden-Spot-Nursery-Logo Garden Spot Nursery (text is link, right click to get drop down menu) is now carrying the WCLS/Blaine Library Bookworm Bins.
 You can also buy a gift certificate!
 Check their calendar for presentations on composting/vermiculture and specifically managing the Bookworm Bin.
 Their address is 900 Alabama St. (behind Trader Joe's) in Bellingham.
 Ph.
 360-676-5480 - Right click the logo above to open a link to their website.

 - - - - - - - - - - - -